spdk/spdk/examples/bdev/fio_plugin/README.md

     spdk_json_conf=./examples/bdev/fio_plugin/bdev.json

-This must point at an SPDK configuration file.
-There are a number of example configuration files in the SPDK repository under etc/spdk.

 You can specify which block device to run against by setting the filename parameter to the block device name: